lifelongrun/learn/Basic_information_literacy/Practice.md

 Evaluate the article using the CRAAP Test and share your results.

 :pencil2:The article was written in 2020 means it's new and close to our society, it mainly talked about human's behavior resulting in climate change and appealed on attaching importance to it, and in order to increase that credibility, some view points from the experts were cited, and peer-viewed papers were used to make it more reliable.
-So I think it's authentic and valuable.
+So I think it's authentic and valuable. **(submitted)**

 ### End of Module Quiz:white_check_mark: